reab5555/AI-Clinical-Psychologist-Interviewer/README.md

 <img src="appendix/icon.jpeg" width="100" alt="alt text">

-# Clinical Psychologist Interviewer 𝚿
+# AI Clinical Psychologist Interviewer 𝚿

-**Clinical Psychologist Interviewer 𝚿** is an AI platform designed to simulate clinical interviews.
+**AI Clinical Psychologist Interviewer** is an AI platform designed to simulate clinical interviews.
 It leverages NLP and speech technologies to emulate a clinical psychologist, offering insightful assessments and generating detailed clinical reports.

 This platform is ideal for educational, research, and preliminary assessment purposes but should not replace professional medical advice.